CarmeTeam/Carme-Docu/InstallDoc/README.md

 8. remove_database.sh

 - These 8 sub-scripts are stored in `/opt/Carme/Carme-Install`.
-- When your uninstall fails, the script exits with an error message pointing to the sub-script, e.g., `ERROR [remove_certs.sh]: ...`.
-To continue with the uninstall, run the sub-script and follow the order, e.g.,
+- When your uninstall fails, the script exits with an error.
+You can identify to which sub-script the error is related.
+Once fixed, you can rerun `end.sh` or you can continue with the uninstall running the sub-script and following the order, e.g., if the uninstall script stopped at `remove_certs.sh`, then:
   - `cd /opt/Carme/Carme-Install`
   - `bash remove_certs.sh`

+  **Note:** Carme-demo install scripts can be run multiple times.

-- If you don't know how to solve the error, please contact us at carme@itwm.fraunhofer.de.
+- If you don't know how to solve the error, please contact us at [carme@itwm.fraunhofer.de](carme@itwm.fraunhofer.de).